cdcarter/NPSP-Extension-Template/README.md

 ## Step 2: Develop
 Now that we have our development environment ready, it's time to start writing the great new idea that inspired you to go through that setup in the first place :)

+If you develop locally:

-* Create a new branch in GitHub.
-The name should start with `feature/` and you can put whatever you want after that (i.e. `feature/secondary-contact-on-account`).
+* Create a new branch in your local git repository.
+The name should start with `feature/` and you can put whatever you want after that (i.e. `feature/aura-controller`).
 The CumulusCI process isolates all your changes into branches.
-It's easy to do and invaluable to helping multiple people work on the same project or a single person to work on multiple features without them interferring with eachother.
+It's easy to do and invaluable to helping multiple people work on the same project or a single person to work on multiple features without them interfering with each other.
-* Check out the branch in your local repository:
-    * git fetch --all
-    * git checkout -b feature/your-branch-name-here
+    * `git checkout -b feature/aura-controller`
-* Develop your changes to the metadata under the src directory
+* Develop your changes to the metadata under the src directory, using your tool of choice.
 * If you added any metadata, you should run `cci task run update_package_xml` to regenerate `src/package.xml`
+* Run `cci flow run ci_feature` again to run the entire build against your Developer Edition org to ensure all your tests are passing
+* Commit and push your changes to GitHub
+* Submit a Pull Request to merge your branch into master when the feature is ready
+* Merge the Pull Request
+* Repeat...

+If you develop primarily in the Developer Console or another remote IDE:
+* Create a new branch in your local git repository.
+The name should start with `feature/` and you can put whatever you want after that (i.e. `feature/aura-controller`).
+The CumulusCI process isolates all your changes into branches.
+It's easy to do and invaluable to helping multiple people work on the same project or a single person to work on multiple features without them interfering with each other.
+    * `git checkout -b feature/aura-controller`
+* Develop your changes in the Developer Console.
+* Ensure *any* new metadata components you create get added to the unmanaged package that CumulusCI automatically created in your Dev Edition.
+* Run `cci task run retrieve_src` to pull the changes to your local environment.
 * Run `cci flow run ci_feature` again to run the entire build against your Developer Edition org to ensure all your tests are passing
 * Commit and push your changes to GitHub
 * Submit a Pull Request to merge your branch into master when the feature is ready